ATTENTION!

 Bicycle ride from the Lopez Island County Dock at Hunter Bay to Iceberg Point on the Strait of Juan De Fuca

-We left James late (9am) and arrived at Hunter Bay early (9:45), which is what happens when you are only going 4 1/2 miles.
+We left James late (9am) and arrived at Hunter Bay early (9:45), so far so good for the first 4 1/2 miles.

 Spotting the small county dock from a distance was difficult because a little rocky islet blocked our view until we were right on top of it.
 Half the boat hung out from the tiny cargo loading space, but we got the bicycles off without any problem, and then moved away and anchored in ten feet on a rising tide.